red-data-tools/pycall.rb/README.md

 into Ruby modules, call Python functions with automatic type conversion from Ruby to Python.

-## Supported Ruby versions
+## Requirements

-pycall.rb supports Ruby version 2.4 or higher.
+- Ruby 2.4 or later

-## Supported Python versions

-pycall.rb supports Python version 3.7 or higher.
+- Python 3.7 or later (with shared library)

 ## PyCall does not support multi-threaded use officially